makeabilitylab/physcomp/arduino/led-on.md

 ![](assets/images/LEDOn5V_HowMuchCurrentThroughCircuit_Step0.png)

 {: .note }
-> While it's not totally necessary to understand **circuit basics** to work with Arduino—indeed, you can get pretty far just following online tutorials—we think it's pretty important.
-As my colleague [Professor Andy Davidson](https://www.hcde.washington.edu/davidson) likes to say: there is a difference between a chef who understands how ingredients go together and creates their own dishes and a novice baker who simply follows recipes.
-We want to develop you more into the former!
+> While it's not totally necessary to understand **circuit basics** to work with Arduino—indeed, you can get pretty far just by following online tutorials—we think it's pretty important.
+As my colleague [Professor Andy Davidson](https://www.hcde.washington.edu/davidson) likes to say: there is a difference between a chef who understands how ingredients go together and creates their own dishes vs. a novice baker who simply follows recipes.
+We all start like the latter but we want to develop you more into the former!
 Let us all become chefs! 👩🏽‍🍳👨🏽‍🍳
 >
 > So, while you could skip this section and go on to [Maximum current draw](#maximum-current-draw) below, we recommend that you instead invest in this circuit analysis and do your best to understand it.
 If you're confused, try going through our [Intro to Electronics series](../electronics/), particularly [Ohm's Law](../electronics/ohms-law.md) and [LEDs](../electronics/leds.md).

 #### Step 1: Identify nodes and what we know

-We always start by **identifying nodes** and **what we know**.
-We know that as long as the forward voltage ($$V_f$$) of the red LED is satisfied, then there will be both a voltage drop $$V_R$$ across our resistor and a voltage drop $$V_D$$ across our LED.
+When analyzing a circuit, we always start by **identifying nodes** and **what we know**.
+We know that:

+* As long as the forward voltage ($$V_f$$) of the red LED is satisfied, then there will be both a voltage drop $$V_R$$ across our resistor and a voltage drop $$V_D$$ across our LED.

-Due to Kirchhoff's Circuit Laws, we know that the total voltage drop across both the resistor and LED ($$V_R + V_D$$) must equal our supply voltage $$V_S=5V$$.
-From our [LED lesson](../electronics/leds.md), we know that our circuit is off until the "on" or "forward" voltage of our LED is met, which for a red LED is ~2V.
-Thus, we can set $$V_D=2V$$ and solve for $$V_R$$.
+* Due to Kirchhoff's Circuit Laws, we know that the total voltage drop across both the resistor and LED ($$V_R + V_D$$) must equal our supply voltage $$V_S=5V$$.

+* Finally, from our [LED lesson](../electronics/leds.md), we know that our circuit is off until the "on" or "forward" voltage of our LED is met, which for a red LED is ~2V.

+From the above, we can set $$V_D=2V$$ and solve for $$V_R$$.

 ![](assets/images/LEDOn5V_HowMuchCurrentThroughCircuit_Step1.png)